egandavidpatrick-del/AutoRegisterUpdater/README.md

 #  Auto Document Issue Register Updater (Case Study – Custom Utility Application)

-## Go to the table of contents below and click the Live Demo Link for demo video.

 ## The Auto Document Issue Register Updater software is not commercially available.

 A bespoke **C# WinForms desktop application** developed as a case study to showcase how a Document Issue Registers can be automatically completed within the AEC (Architecture, Engineering & Construction) industry.